tamucc-comp-bio/how_to/howto_dvc.md

 <details><summary>XII.
 Track the new files and edits by "adding" them to `dvc`</summary>
 <p>

-  - To track the changes you made in `dvc`-tracked directories, you do need to specify the directories tracked by `dvc`, they all have a matching file that ends with `.dvc`.
+  - To track the changes you made in `dvc`-tracked directories, you do need to specify them

       ```bash
       # you could use this simple one liner to automatically add changes made to all dvc dirs